MarsBased/handbook/guides/development/activerecord-guide.md

 end
 ```

-This will execute the query in order to do the `map` becauase the `map` method needs to have the values in order to transform them.
+This will execute the query in order to do the `map` because the `map` method needs to have the values in order to transform them.

 ### Performance

 The argument is similar to finding a record by a non-primary key attribute.
-By default a query to retrieve a list of results will need to scan through all the table.
+By default, a query to retrieve a list of results will need to scan through all of the table.
 These queries can be improved by having indexes on the filtered attributes.

 ## Joining tables

 A common technique used to build more complex queries is to join various tables together through their associations.
-This allows to filter a table by an attribute of an associated table, order by that attribute, etc.
+This allows filtering a table by an attribute of an associated table, order by that attribute, etc.

 To join tables we use the `joins` method.
 Example: